ihajat/GoldMedals/README.md

 1. The architecture that I have used is MVVM.
 2. It is using the Android Architecture Components, with the ViewModel having lifecycle awareness.
 3. it is written in Kotlin
-4. It includes Mockito tests
+4. It includes Mockito tests , test coverage 100%
 5. It is using ROOM database.
 6. It uses Dagger 2
 7. It sorts in descending order of the number of gold medals